 '''

 typedef struct

 {

 uint16 u16Addr;

+bool_t bRejoin;

-} ZPS tsAfNwkJoinedEvent;
+} ZPS_tsAfNwkJoinedEvent;

 '''

-where ulfaddr is the 16-bit network address allocated to the joining node.
+- u16Addr is the 16-bit network address allocated to the joining node. - bRejoin indicates whether the join was a rejoin (TRUE) or a new association (FALSE).

 7.2.2.8 ZPS_tsAfNwkJoinFailedEvent

 This structure is used in the event ZPS_EVENT_NWK_FAILED_TO_JOIN, which indicates that the local device has failed to join a network.